-- Latch Operation: As with all “baby proofing,” latches are tricky.
+- Latch Operation: As with all “baby-proofing,” latches are tricky.
 It should be simple and easy for you to use, ideally with one hand, if you are carrying a baby with the other arm.
 However, a child should not be able to open it, so beware of foot pedals or push latches that are too easy to use.

 Before You Buy a Baby Gate

 Before you buy your baby gate, measure your door or hallway for width.
-If using a pressure-mounted baby gate, the maximum width of the gate needs to exceed the width of the opening in order to create pressure – it can’t be exactly the maximum width.
-Remember that, if you have baseboards, your opening may be narrower at the bottom than at the middle, so you may have two width measurements.
+If using a pressure-mounted baby gate, the maximum width of the gate needs to exceed the width of the opening to create pressure – it can’t be exactly the maximum width.
+Remember that, if you have baseboards, your opening may be narrower at the bottom than in the middle, so you may have two width measurements.
 Your baby gate for stairs should be a minimum of 22 inches tall, but if you are using it for pets, it may need to be taller.

-If you are mounting a top of stairs baby gate, it will need to be hardware mounted.
+If you are mounting a top of stairs baby gate, it will need to be hardware mounted baby gates.
 Before you shop for a baby gate, determine how you can mount it with the most stability and strength, because you may need to buy an additional attachment kit, based on the architecture of your house.
 Locate a stud in the wall to determine where you will mount the gate.
 If you don’t have a wall, because your staircase only has a railing, or if your studs are located at an angle, look for a baby gate that has those hardware mounting options.